MatejKovacic/EKG/README.md

 Applicaton alsi lists all the available serial ports.
 List is shown below Processing mail window, so you can easily find out which serial devices are present on your system.

 ![Visualisation of electrocardiogram](Processing_EKG.png)

+It is recommended to use quality ECG lead patches.
+If they are worn out, heart signal could become weird or completely lost.